o3de/o3de.org/content/docs/contributing/to-code/git-workflow.md

     This will push the update to your fork, and NOT the O3DE code repo.

-    {{< /note >}}
+    {{< note >}}
     We require DCO signing on all code commits.
 This requires that you have both your contributor name and email address in your `.gitconfig` file, or have previously run the following Git commands from a Git-enabled shell: `git config user.name "YOUR CONTRIBUTOR NAME HERE"` `git config user.email "YOUR CONTRIBUTOR CONTACT MAIL HERE"`.
 (This command updates your `.gitconfig.`) You must use the `-s` option on every commit.
 If you are using a Git-enabled IDE, such as Visual Studio 2019 or Visual Studio Code, turn on commit signing in the preferences.
+    {{< /note >}}

 2. (Optional): Test your branch with Jenkins.